 The persons named in the form of Proxy, if named as proxy, intend to vote such Proxy in favour of the resolution to approve the reappointment of Auditors at a remuneration to be negotiated between the Auditors and the Directors, unless a shareholder has specified in its Proxy that its common shares are to be withheld in respect of such resolution.
 If no choice is specified by the shareholder to vote for or to withhold in respect of the resolution referred to above, the persons whose names are printed in the enclosed form of Proxy intend to vote in favour of the resolution.

-C. Renewal of Incentive Stock Option Plan
+C. Adoption of new Omnibus Equity Incentive Plan